-The parent needs to know who their children’s friends are, who they hang out with during school hours and afterward.
-With the rise of social media and the internet, parents should be more technical savvy than their children.
+The parent needs to know who their children’s friends are, who they hang out with during school hours, and afterward.
+With the rise of social media and the internet, parents should be more technology savvy than their children.
 They should know who their children are following and communicating with, in the online world.
-You need their passwords, and the kids need to have limited times on these social platforms.
+You need their passwords, and the kids need to have limited time on these social platforms.

 You know this phrase we teach children, stranger danger?
 It should also be applied online.
 As a parent you should have an open line of communication with your kids, so they are comfortable telling you anything.
 I am of the opinion that pre-teens and teenagers (13-17) shouldn’t have social media pages, the time that they spend online and playing video games should be used to develop and equip them to become better adults.

 Apart from cyberbullying, some teenagers have lost their lives, from meeting up with people from the internet who posed as someone else but turned out to be a perpetrator.
 So this has to be taken very seriously.

 I grew up in a time when there was no social media (I am not that old).
 We did not even have the internet growing up, so all of that was foreign to us.
 My brother and I got creative and came up with designs for our own toys to play with.
 We would make up stories, act them out, and enjoy some fantastic outdoor time.